Writing a Life Coach Business Plan: 6 Tips for Success

 5. SWOT Analysis

 Your competition has holes, and you likely will, too.
-SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
+SWOT Analysis stands for Strengths, Weaknesses, Opportunities, and Threats.

 No one can be great at everything, but we all have positive and negative traits.
 Understanding those and working with them is a big part of running a successful life coaching business.